BioContainers/mulled/invfile.lua.md

 The tool can be used in two modes: In local test mode and in deploy mode.
-Usually, local test mode is used when evaluating the compilability of pull requests, while deploy mode is reserved for commits on `master`.
+Usually, local test mode is used when evaluating the compilability of pull requests, while deploy mode is reserved for commits on the main branch.
 Appropriately, we define two tasks called `test` and `deploy`.

     test = inv.task('test')
     deploy = inv.task('deploy')